lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-4-8"></a>

-## 4.8.
+### 4.8.
 Garuga jloribunda (syn.
 G. abilo), Bnamalaus (Burseraceae)

 Garuga floribunda is a canopy tree which grows to a height of up to 25m in Vanuatu and up to 35m in Papua New Guinea ([Wheatley 1992](../references.md#source-Wheatley1992):63, [Conn & Damas 2006](../references.md#source-ConnandDamas2006)).
-It has a short bole and steeply rising branches, often with a fiat crown ([Johns 1976](../references.md#source-Johns1976): 195).
+It has a short bole and steeply rising branches, often with a flat crown ([Johns 1976](../references.md#source-Johns1976): 195).
 According to Paijmans (1976: 52) its occurrence is limited to the few locations where there is a marked dry season.

 There is apparently a traditional perception that G. floribunda resembles the smaller Spondias cytherea, noted by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 283) for New Ireland and reflected in PNCV &ast;mala-usi 'Garuga floribunda', reconstructed below.
 The perception is apparently based on the fact that both trees lose their leaves and are bare between flowering and fruiting.
-PNCV &ast;mala-usi consists of a reflex of the POc prefix &ast;mala- 'resembling' (ch.2, [§7.1.4](#s-7-1)) plus PNCV &ast;usi 'Spondias cytherea' (ch.ll, [§3.6](#s-3-6)), i.e. its original meaning was evidently 'resembing Spondias cytherea'.
+PNCV &ast;mala-usi consists of a reflex of the POc prefix &ast;mala- 'resembling' (ch.2, §7.1.4) plus PNCV &ast;usi 'Spondias cytherea' (ch.ll, §3.6), i.e. its original meaning was evidently 'resembing Spondias cytherea'.
 As noted below, there are also unprefixed reflexes of PNCV &ast;usi which denote Garuga floribunda.

 PCP &ast;manaui 'Garuga floribunda', also below, appears cognate with the PNCV form, but the medial consonants do not correspond, suggesting that one of the two forms is the result of borrowing.
 Since PNCV &ast;mala- regularly reflects POc &ast;mala-, but PCP &ast;mana- (instead of expected t&ast;mala-) does not, it is lthe Central Pacific forms that appear to reflect a borrowing.